 NHS Limits ADHD Assessments Amid Rising Demand

-The NHS is currently implementing restrictions on the number of assessments for attention deficit hyperactivity disorder (ADHD) as a cost-saving measure.
-This decision comes at a time when the demand for such assessments is on the rise.
-Many integrated care boards across England have decided to limit the number of people who can be assessed for ADHD during the upcoming period.
-However, this information has not been communicated to general practitioners or patients, leading to potential confusion and extended waiting times.
+The NHS in England is currently limiting the number of assessments for attention deficit hyperactivity disorder (ADHD) as a cost-saving measure.
+This decision comes at a time when the demand for such assessments is increasing.
+Many integrated care boards (ICBs) have implemented these restrictions without notifying general practitioners (GPs) or patients, leading to potential confusion and extended waiting times for those seeking assessments.

 Programme Details